 Education and training are tightly integrated into all aspects of SBC research.
-In 2007, eight postdocs, 25 graduate students, 5 REU students and more than 19 undergraduate students participated in SBC research.
+As of May 2008 six post docs, 21 graduate students, 5 REU students and more than 25 undergraduate students have participated in SBC research during this funding cycle.
 Educational opportunities at SBC are not limited to university students and post docs.
 Teachers and numerous volunteers from the general public regularly participate in our stream sampling program and gain considerable knowledge on the constituents of runoff and of the processes that influence their concentrations.
-SBC students, postdoctoral fellows, and investigators participated in the 2007 SBC-LTER Spring Science Retreat in June.
-Results from SBC research were presented in an interactive poster session, and overview presentations.
+SBC students, postdoctoral fellows, and investigators participated in the 2008 SBC-LTER Spring Science Meeting in June.
+Results from SBC research and collaborative projects were presented in an interactive poster session, and oral presentations.
+SBC graduate students also participated in the first UC-LTER graduate postdoc symposium organized by the CCE-LTER in May 2008.